infiniticio/infinitic/README.md

 # Infinitic

 [Infinitic](https://infinitic.io) is still in active development.
-Subscribe [here](https://infinitic.substack.com) to follow the progress.
+Subscribe [here](https://infinitic.substack.com) to stay up-to-date.

 ## What is it?

-Infinitic is a framework based on [Apache Pulsar](https://pulsar.apache.org/) that considerably eases building asynchronous distributed apps.
+Infinitic is an open source orchestration framework for application teams to build durable and flexible backend processes without managing the complexities of infrastructure or accumulating technical debt.

+As distributed systems scale, managing their intricate components and ensuring fault-tolerance can become increasingly challenging.
-Many issues arise when we build and scale a distributed system - issues we don’t have in a single-process one.
-Infinitic provides simple but powerful libraries that let developers build distributed applications as if they were run on an infallible single-process system.
-It does this on top of Pulsar to benefit from its scalability and reliability.
+Infinitic addresses these complexities by providing powerful yet simple libraries that enable developers to build distributed applications as if they were running on an infallible single-process system.

+**Key Features:**

-Infinitic is very good at orchestrating workflows, ie. at managing the execution of tasks on distributed servers according to any complex scenario.
-Moreover, Infinitic ensures that a failure somewhere will never break your workflows.
+- **Workflow Orchestration**: Infinitic excels at orchestrating workflows, managing the execution of tasks across distributed servers according to complex scenarios.

-At last, Infinitic lets us monitor everything occurring inside your app through dashboards.

-Possible use cases are:
+- **Failure Handling**: With Infinitic, failures in one part of the system never break your workflows, providing robust and reliable operation.
+- **Monitoring and Observability**: Gain visibility into your application's internal operations through intuitive dashboards, enabling proactive monitoring and timely troubleshooting.

+**Potential Use Cases:**

+- Microservices Orchestration
+- Distributed Transactions (e.g., Payments, Order Processing)
+- Data Pipelines Operations
+- Business Process Implementation
-- microservices orchestration
+- Event-Driven Architectures
-- distributed transactions (payments...)
-- data pipelines operations
-- business processes implementation
-- etc.
+- And more!

+Whether you're building microservices, implementing complex business processes, or managing data pipelines, Infinitic simplifies the development and orchestration of distributed backend systems, allowing you to focus on delivering value without getting bogged down by infrastructure complexities.

 ## Getting Started